Auction rules (Guide for buyers)

 Buyers NAME, ADDRESS, PHONE NUMBER and SIGNATURE.

 Bids delivered via email are valid when the buyer has received a confirmation message.
-Bids delivered after time limit (one working day before auction) are not valid.
+Bids delivered after time limit are not valid.

 5. Minimum raise

 In ongoing auction, when the item price stays under 100 euro, the minimum raise is 2 euro.
 Over 100 euro, the minimum raise is 10 euro.
 Over 200 euro the minimum raise is 20 euro.
 All raises must be on even euros, cents are not accepted.
 Auctioneer may choose minimum raise differing from what has been stated before.